arminshzd/GADES/docs/docs/examples/protein.md

 ## Adapting to your system

-To use these templates with a different protein:

-1. Replace `2src_ref_frame.pdb` with your prepared PDB file (protonated, solvated, equilibrated).
+1. Replace the PDB file with your own prepared structure (protonated, solvated, equilibrated).
-2. Update the `biasing_atom_ids` selection to match your atom naming.
+2. Update the `biasing_atom_ids` selection to match your needs.
-3. Adjust `KAPPA`, `CLAMP_MAGNITUDE`, and `BIAS_UPDATE_FREQ` for your system size.
+3. Tune `KAPPA`, `CLAMP_MAGNITUDE`, and `BIAS_UPDATE_FREQ` for your system size — larger systems need larger intervals to keep the Hessian cost manageable.

 !!! note "Force field files"
-    The scripts reference standard AMBER14 XML files bundled with OpenMM (`amber14/protein.ff14SB.xml`, etc.).
-If your system requires custom parameters, add additional XML files to the `ForceField` constructor.
+    The templates reference AMBER14 XML files bundled with OpenMM.
+If your system requires custom parameters, add the relevant XML files to the `ForceField` constructor.

 ---